Euler's Gem: Topics

 Although polyhedra are geometric objects, Euler's Gem argues that Euler discovered his formula by being the first to view them topologically (as abstract incidence patterns of vertices, faces, and edges), rather than through their geometric distances and angles.
 (However, this argument is undermined by the book's discussion of similar ideas in the earlier works of Kepler and Descartes.)
 The birth of topology is conventionally marked by an earlier contribution of Euler, his 1736 work on the Seven Bridges of Königsberg, and the middle part of the book connects these two works through the theory of graphs.
 It proves Euler's formula in a topological rather than geometric form, for planar graphs, and discusses its uses in proving that these graphs have vertices of low degree, a key component in proofs of the four color theorem.
 It even makes connections to combinatorial game theory through the graph-based games of Sprouts and Brussels Sprouts and their analysis using Euler's formula.

 In the third part of the book, Bradley moves on from the topology of the plane and the sphere to arbitrary topological surfaces.
 For any surface, the Euler characteristics of all subdivisions of the surface are equal, but they depend on the surface rather than always being 2.
-Here, the book describes the work of Bernhard Riemann, Max Dehn, and Poul Heegaard on the classification of manifolds, in which it was shown that the two-dimensional topological surfaces can be completely described by their Euler characteristics and their orientability.
+Here, the book describes the work of Bernhard Riemann, Max Dehn, and Poul Heegaard on the classification of manifolds, in which it was shown that the two-dimensional compact topological surfaces can be completely described by their Euler characteristics and their orientability.
 Other topics discussed in this part include knot theory and the Euler characteristic of Seifert surfaces, the Poincaré–Hopf theorem, the Brouwer fixed point theorem, Betti numbers, and Grigori Perelman's proof of the Poincaré conjecture.

 An appendix includes instructions for creating paper and soap-bubble models of some of the examples from the book.